metal-stack/metal-roles/partition/roles/sonic-config/README.md

   # Matcher for the route map.
   match: ip address prefix-list PL_FABRIC_OUT

+# Route map to apply inbound on the FABRIC peer group of the default VRF.
+# Use it to keep unwanted prefixes out of the switch, for example a default route
+# from the fabric on a switch that reaches the outside through its management interface.
+sonic_config_frr_fabric_routemap_in:
+  # Name of the route map.
+  name: RM_FABRIC_IN
+  # Lines placed inside the route map.
+  entries:
+    - match ip address prefix-list PL_FABRIC_IN

 # Whether a `config reload` should be triggered.
 If `false` a simple `config load` will be
 # performed.
 Keep in mind that a config reload is a disruptive process.
 # Active connections will be interrupted and it may take up to several minutes for the